Ah, you are asking a very good question! And, of course, like many things surrounding cannabis, the answer isn’t a straightforward yes or no.

 But, this muddies the water for CBD because in the same year that the Farm Bill passed, the FDA approved the drug Epidiolex®, a plant-based CBD medication used to treat severe forms of childhood epilepsy.
 This means that CBD is an active ingredient in a prescribed medication.
-And although there’s been a flood of CBD products on the commercial market since January 2019, foods, cosmetics and supplements with CBD are actually in violation of the FDA statues and are illegal.
+And although there’s been a flood of CBD products on the commercial market since January 2019, foods, cosmetics and supplements with CBD are actually in violation of the FDA statues.

 Don't forget to sign-up for updates at https://www.PTCannbisInfo.com